 It is possible to create new Document Objects from several Views.
-Select Add <type of Document Object> in a dropdown menu to create a new Document Object.
+Select Add <type of Document Object> in a Action dropdown or Ellipsis menu to create a new Document Object.

 In the Document Object Form, you can see the current revision and all attributes associated with the document object.

 The Document Object will automatically get the next available ID number.